Controlled Substances Program for Research

 - The size and strength of the controlled substance purchased; and

-- The amount purchased (which should match the amount received).
+- The amount purchased (which must match the amount received).

 The purchasing record (invoice, shipping document, or packing slip) must be annotated with the handwritten date of receipt.